 The west side of the station has an extensive garden area

 On the west side of the station is a large garden area which also has plenty of seating.
-There is a curious abstract monument here which was erected in 1989 to celebrate the 100th anniversary of the official establishment of Kanazawa as a modern city.
+There is a curious abstract monument here which was built in 1991 to commemorate the 100th anniversary of the official establishment of Kanazawa as a modern city.
 The name of the monument is “Yuuyou” which could be translated as “Eternal Flight” and its shape, which leans dramatically to one side, is meant to express the city reaching forward into the future from the strong basis of its past.

 The Yuuyou monument